DistributedCollective/oracle-based-amm/README.md

 ## Language

-The terms “reserves” and “connectors” have the same meaning throughout Bancor’s smart contract code and documentation.
+The terms “reserves” and “connectors” have the same meaning throughout SovrynSwap’s smart contract code and documentation.
 “Reserve ratio” and “connector weight” are also used interchangeably.
 “Connector balance” refers to the token inventories held in a Smart Token’s reserve.

 ## Warning

-Bancor is a work in progress.
+Sovryn Swap is a work in progress.
 Make sure you understand the risks before using it.

 ## Testing